 Maine’s idyllic coastal towns are synonymous with summer vacation for a lot of East-Coast families.

 In The Captain’s Daughter, a now-affluent woman returns to the lobster-fishing town where she grew up.

 Once there, she must wrestle with her dad, one of many rough-and-tumble local lobstermen, who has had an accident, and of course with her past.

 5. Beach Music

-The story: A man trying to cope with the suicide of this wife is called back to South Carolina by further family tragedy (which he eventually comes to terms with).
+In Beach Music, a man flees to rome to try to cope with the suicide of this wife.
+But he is called back to South Carolina by further family tragedy, which he eventually comes to terms with.

-The story begins in Ireland in the 1700s but most of it is set in New York City as it grows from a small colonial port town to a modern Metropolis.
+Forever begins in Ireland in the 1700s but most of it is set in New York City as it grows from a colonial port town to a modern Metropolis.

-Our guide on this journey is Cormac O’Connor, who has been granted eternal life, as long as he stays on the island of Manhattan.
-It’s Hamill’s love letter to his hometown and I didn’t want to end.
+Our guide on this journey is Cormac O’Connor.
+After being wounded in a skirmish during the revolution he’s granted eternal life, as long as he stays on the island of Manhattan.

 For school-age Kids: The Little House series

-The series pulled my city-dwelling third-grader into the sprawling plains of the Midwest and had her pretending she lived on the prairie, even if that prairie probably looks quite different these days.
+The Little House series pulled my city-dwelling third-grader into the sprawling plains of the Midwest and had her pretending she lived on the prairie, even if that prairie probably looks quite different these days.